 Bashir is reluctant to say what exactly he did for Al Shabaab, stating only that he was a foot soldier, and that there were many others like him.

 “I saw many kids younger and older than me,” he says.
-Children were used for different jobs including the retrieval of weapons from fallen fighters, as well as soldiers, errand boys, and human shields.
-Bashir sustained shrapnel wounds in his legs and one of his eyes from his first time in a flight between Al Shabaab and AMISOM.
+Children were used for different jobs including the retrieval of weapons from fighters who were killed, as well as soldiers, errand boys, and human shields.
+Bashir sustained shrapnel wounds in his legs and one of his eyes from his first time in a fight between Al Shabaab and the African peacekeepers - AMISOM.